The four questions a security reviewer asks

 One brain.
 Every teammate.
 Every AI.

 Everything on the small-teams page still applies.
 Shared folders that ChatGPT and Claude read.
 Folder-level AI instructions.
+Per-folder roles.
 A decision log your new hires can ask questions of.
-SSO, SCIM, roles, and the audit log are not a different product.
+SSO, SCIM, and the audit log are not a different product.
 They are the controls IT signs off on, wrapped around the same knowledge base.

 Give your team's AI a memory.